 Waggrakine prides itself on creating an inclusive learning environment for all students.
 A high number of our students are diagnosed or imputed with Autism Spectrum Disorder.
 While the majority of our students on the Spectrum work within a mainstream setting each student’s needs are assessed individually and individualised programs are tailored to meet the needs of each child.
-Regular case conferences assist parents in staying informed of the goals for their child.

 Discrete Trial Training

 Discrete Trial Training (DTT) is a program where students work one on one with a teacher or education assistant for up to one hour a day, learning specific skills that are broken down into ‘discrete’ components.
 Our program is currently run by our Autism Specialist Teacher and our Lead Special Needs Education Assistant who have completed training in running DTT.
 Our children respond well to the one on one session that have constant positive reinforcements and breaks, making it very hands on and active.
 The child’s Special Needs Education Assistant attends the sessions with the child to assist both the children.
 A new facility was provided to the school in 2019 to ensure the success of the program, which has now assisted other schools to set up similar programs, through observations, sharing and training.

 The characteristics of Autism include challenges with social skills, social interaction, speech and non communication and repetitive behaviours among others.
 Autism is a spectrum, hence no two children or adults on the spectrum have the same level of needs.
 As such each person on the spectrum will have their own strengths and challenges.
 Some children on the spectrum may need no academic interventions but may require supports in developing social and emotional communication.
 If you have any concerns about your child please talk to your GP.